deynesdev/deynesnotes/content/index.md

 ---
-title: Welcome to Quartz
+title: deynesnotes
 ---

-This is a blank Quartz installation.
+This is my github webpage

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Check out my ongoing novel [The Ones Within](./content/The Ones Within/)